-Regarding vortices in-plane orientation with respect to the outer normal -- clock-wise or counter-clock-wise -- it is related to the BPW circulation as illustrated in \subfigref{fig:V-AV-polarity}{b}.
-Interestingly, vortices never change their initial in-plane orientations.
-Instead of this, they drift to the opposite side of the BPW to fit its final circulation after the switching.
-It is clearly seen in \subfigref{fig:BPW-switching}{b} for $V_1$ and $V_2$.
+Regarding the in-plane circulation of vortices with respect to the outer normal -- clock-wise or counter-clock-wise --, it is deterministically related to the BPW circulation and whether they nucleate to the left or to right as illustrated in \subfigref{fig:V-AV-polarity}{b}.
+Vortices cannot change their initial in-plane circulation during their subsequent dynamics.
+Instead of this, they drift to the opposite side of the BPW \ie, left versus right, to fit its final circulation after the switching.
+This is clearly seen in \subfigref{fig:BPW-switching}{d} for $V_1$ and $V_2$.